AlexFoster009/spa_interview/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.
+For this app I assume you are on a windows enviroment.

 Things you may want to cover:

-* Install Ruby on your local machine
+* Install Ruby on your local machine: https://rubyinstaller.org/

 * Install RAILS on local machine.
-This app uses Rails 5
+This app uses Rails 5 : http://railsinstaller.org/en

 * Clone Repository: git clone https://github.com/AlexFoster009/spa_interview.git